 If you do not, then your personal name is the same as the small business name.
 Hence, you can wind up being personally responsible for all business financial obligations.

 In addition, according to the IRS, by having this structure there is a 1 in 7 probability of an IRS audit.
 There is a 1 in 50 possibility for corporations!
 Prevent confusion and dramatically lower the odds of an Internal Revenue Service audit simultaneously.

 But don’t look at any DBA filing as anything beyond a steppingstone to incorporating.

 Start at the D&B website and get a cost-free D-U-N-S number.
 A D-U-N-S number is how D&B gets a small business into their system, to produce a PAYDEX score.
 If there is no D-U-N-S number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s web sites for the company.
 You can do this at www.creditsuite.com/reports.
 If there is a record with them, check it for accuracy and completeness.
 If there are no records with them, go to the next step in the process.

 In this way, Experian and Equifax will have activity to report on.

-And with an established business credit profile and score you can begin acquiring retail store and cash credit.
+And with an established business credit profile and score you can begin getting retail store and cash credit.